 Photodynamic therapy may play a limited role in lung cancer treatment in very specific situations.
 Photodynamic therapy is a treatment that combines light energy with a cancer-killing drug that's activated by the light.

 Photodynamic therapy may be an option if lung cancer grows into the airway, causing difficulty breathing, bleeding or persistent coughing.
 It might also be used to treat early-stage non-small cell lung cancers that are located in areas easily reached with the tools used during the treatment.

 Photodynamic therapy begins with the injection of a light-sensitive medication into a vein.
-One to three days later, the doctor shines light of a certain wavelength onto the tumor from inside the body — typically using a thin, lighted tube called a bronchoscope, which is passed through the mouth into the lungs.
+One to three days later, the doctor shines light of a certain wavelength onto the cancer from inside the body — typically using a thin, lighted tube called a bronchoscope, which is passed through the mouth into the lungs.
 The light destroys the cells that have absorbed the light-sensitive medication.

 - Photodynamic therapy for cancer.
-National Cancer Institute. http://www.cancer.gov/cancertopics/factsheet/Therapy/photodynamic.
-Accessed Jan.
-4, 2013.
+National Cancer Institute. https://www.cancer.gov/about-cancer/treatment/types/surgery/photodynamic-fact-sheet.
+Accessed March 25, 2021.